[Much of my site will be useless to you if you've got the images turned off!]

 The Author's Note:

 1 Son of Bvt.
-Brig.‑General Indicates a West Point graduate and gives his Class.Thomas Childs, Major 1st Artillery.
+Brig.‑General Indicates a West Point graduate, Class of 1814: a link to his biographical entry in Cullum's Register.Thomas Childs, Major 1st Artillery.

 Thayer's Note:

 a As with other Confederate officers, Cullum's Register omits his war record: according to the Southern Historical Society Papers he was appointed Captain of Artillery on Mar.
-16, 1861, preparing North Carolina coast defenses under Indicates a West Point graduate and gives his Class.Whiting; commanded Charleston Arsenal, July, 1861; was promoted Major, Nov., 1862; Augusta Arsenal, Feb., 1863; commanded the armory at Fayetteville, N. C.; and was promoted Lieut.‑Colonel, Nov.
+16, 1861, preparing North Carolina coast defenses under Indicates a West Point graduate, Class of 1845: a link to his biographical entry in Cullum's Register.Whiting; commanded Charleston Arsenal, July, 1861; was promoted Major, Nov., 1862; Augusta Arsenal, Feb., 1863; commanded the armory at Fayetteville, N. C.; and was promoted Lieut.‑Colonel, Nov.
 19, 1863.

 Page updated: 22 Oct 13